DNAngelX/n8n-nodes-plentymarkets/README.md

 - ✅ Automatic session handling via n8n `preAuthentication` – the access token is cached and refreshed only when needed.
 - ✅ Classic *Custom Request* operation with support for sending payloads **even on GET/HEAD** calls (body → query parameters).
 - ✅ New *Request via JSON Definition* operation to paste or inject complete request descriptions, e.g.:
+- ✅ Optional *Fetch All Pages* toggle that follows PlentyONE pagination automatically and outputs the collected `entries`.

   ```json
   {